 “His objective was to make the Statesman the finest small-town newspaper in the nation,” wrote E.F.
 McDermott, a former Idaho Statesman editor.
 “If he did not succeed in this, he came very close in the early ‘20s.”
 Cobb died in 1929.
 His legacy was left in the able hands of his daughter, Margaret Cobb Ailshie.

 A look around America and the world in 1930 would find very few women executives.
 Women had gained the right to vote, but they were still encouraged to stay in the home and out of the job market - and clearly out of the board room.
 But Ailshie was her father’s daughter.
 People who knew her called her fearless.
 During World War I she had served with the Red Cross and later made several trips to Europe and Asia.
 A socialite in Boise and Chicago, she lived in Boise for all but the first six years of her life.

 Ailshie told her editors and reporters she did not want to publish a “dull newspaper.”
 She made it happen by hiring her friend and confidant Betty Penson Ward to edit the popular society and arts section.
 Ailshie kept her father’s Republican philosophy and editorial policy.

-Borah's passing in 1940 marked the end of an era in Idaho, which the Idaho Statesman captured in its extensive front-page coverage Jan.
-20. Ailshie hired Jim Brown as her manager that year.
-A salesman for the Intertype Co., which supplied the Statesman with typecasting equipment, Brown brought technical and business experience to the newspaper's leadership.
+Ailshie hired Jim Brown as her manager in 1940.
+A salesman for the Intertype Co., which supplied the Statesman with typecasting equipment, Brown brought technical and business experience to the newspaper’s leadership.